fabioplz/secure_digital_twins/README.md

 - **analysis node**
   Contains modules and scripts for data analysis related to digital twin operations.
 This includes algorithms and utilities to interpret the processed data.

-- **etl node**
+- **ET node**
-  Houses the ETL (Extract, Transform, Load) components, including the data ingestion scripts, transformation services (such as the custom FHIR Standardizer), and associated utilities for data cleaning and standardization.
+  Houses the ET (Extract, Transform) components, including the data ingestion scripts, transformation services (such as the custom FHIR Standardizer), and associated utilities for data cleaning and standardization.

 - **storage node**
   Manages components responsible for secure data persistence.
 This includes the FHIR server implementation (using HAPI FHIR JPA Server), database configuration files, and scripts to enforce encryption and backup processes.